bitte-ein-bit/MMM-iCloud-Client/README.md

 	}
 },
 ```
-To use the Birthday calendar add the following to your calendar module config.
+To use the birthday calendar add the following to your calendar module config.

 ```
 {